giannipetrella/partial-sod-quiver-moduli/README.md

 1. You need a Julia installation.
 Install Julia from [the Julia download page](https://julialang.org).

-2. Run the Julia REPL in the folder where you wish to save `verification.jl` and install `QuiverTools` by running
+2. Run the Julia REPL in the folder where you wish to save `verification.jl` and `mkronecker-verification.jl`, and install `QuiverTools` by running

 ```julia
 using Pkg; Pkg.add(url="https://github.com/QuiverTools/QuiverTools.jl.git")